When you visit

 As soon as you enter, someone will greet you.
 We'll help you know where to go -- to get a bulletin, find a bathroom, and choose a seat.
 We aren't very formal (you don't have to wear "church clothes").
 We love to welcome everyone.

 We do a lot of singing with a variety of hymns--contemporary and favorite familiar hymns and songs from other places in the world.
-We read two or three Bible passages.
+We read from God's Word.
 There's a special time for children with a story just for them.
 And, yes, there's a sermon.

 For about 15 minutes after the worship service, we enjoy snacks and coffee or tea, and we visit with each other.
 Although a visitor might think this could be an awkward time, there's sure to be someone who will want to learn more about you or help you learn to know us.

-Children have a snack and sing together.
-Then they go to classes for their age groups.
+Children have a snack and meet in classes for their age groups.

-Adults gather back in the sanctuary for study and discussion.
+Adults gather for study and discussion.
 The themes vary from books of the Bible to current issues to topics we are challenging ourselves to understand better.
 Recent studies have been the book The New Jim Crow, a guide for learning about spiritual disciplines, and a look at immigration issues.

 Learn more about us